ppy/osu-wiki/news/2026/2026-06-17-project-loved-june-2026.md

 [![](/wiki/shared/news/2026-06-17-project-loved-june-2026/2362425.jpg)](https://osu.ppy.sh/community/forums/topics/2216254)

-[XenjeS - Odyssi-S](https://osu.ppy.sh/beatmapsets/2362425#osu) by ::0ppInOsu::{ user=12551840 } and [nooj](https://osu.ppy.sh/users/8271086)\
+[XenjeS - Odyssi-S](https://osu.ppy.sh/beatmapsets/2362425#osu) by ::0ppInOsu::{ user=12551840 } and ::nooj::{ user=8271086 }\
 172 BPM, 4:01 | 6.98★\
 *description written by ::Riot::{ user=4256461 }*

 Like Odysseus steering his ship between Scylla and Charybdis, players must navigate the fine line between technical skill and flow control throughout [Odyssi-S](https://osu.ppy.sh/beatmapsets/2362425#osu/5092736).
-Within ::nooj::{ user=8271086 } and [0ppInOsu](https://osu.ppy.sh/users/12551840)'s intricate patterns, every section becomes another stretch of treacherous sea, demanding both confidence and restraint.
+Within ::nooj::{ user=8271086 } and ::0ppInOsu::{ user=12551840 }'s intricate patterns, every section becomes another stretch of treacherous sea, demanding both confidence and restraint.

 Originally charted as a custom NM4 for the [Ukrainian osu!
 Tournament 2025](https://osu.ppy.sh/community/forums/topics/2050742?n=1), this map first set sail as a proving ground for competitors, where only the most capable navigators could hope to conquer its waters, yet its voyage did not end with the tournament.
 Beyond the arena, it continued to find admirers drawn to its distinctive challenge and captivating presentation.